vintageplayer/Scrape_Scientific_Journal_Data/IEEE/README.md

 #CHANGELOG
 v2
-The IEEE website was revamped and was fetching data dynamically.
+ - The IEEE website was revamped and was fetching data dynamically.
 The source URLs were found and request are made directly to it reducing the data usage and server load.
 Resposiveness increased.
+ - Updated script for python3 instead of python2
+ - Provieded option of specifying a specific start issue index
+ - Set a addtional 30sec timeout limit to get a response from server